rjaeckel/bConnect/Readme.md

 # Powershell Module for baramundi bConnect API

 This Api is meant to support pipelines the way they are meant for.
-Nevertheless it's not shure in the moment of writing this ReadMe, averything works as expected.
+Nevertheless it's not shure in the moment of writing this ReadMe, everything works as expected.

 * **Distributed under [Apache License 2.0](LICENSE.txt)**
 * **Implemented API-Version**: *bMS 2017R1/bConnect 1.0*